singleron-RD/CeleScope/docs/flv_CR/multi_flv_CR.md

 ### mapping

-- Output assembled T/B cells mapping to transcriptome if rds and auto-assign info exist in match directory.
+- Output TSNE-plot of Assembled T/B Cells.

+### refine_vdj

+- Refine barcodes where "is_cell=False" and have multi productive chains.

+- There are three methods to filter noise: SNR, AUTO, NOT_FILTER

 ## Output files
 ### barcode